ody55eus/lab-book/docs/modules/scripts.rst

 Python Scripts
 ==============

-The following scripts are small projets to help with data analysis.
+The following scripts are small projects to help with data analysis.

 FORC Data Script